OpenSkyLabOpenSkyLab

 Scheduler

-Multi-night target scheduler with automatic planning.
-Add targets with priority, minimum altitude, and moon constraints.
-The scheduler calculates optimal imaging windows considering rise/set times, transit, and weather.
-Supports multi-night planning and automatic session management.
+Multi-night target scheduler.
+Add plans with priority, altitude, and moon constraints; the scheduler computes optimal imaging windows from rise/set/transit times and weather.

 Screenshot: Scheduler